25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 3.5 g

 You might also know these mini oranges as those little sections that grace your Chinese salads—mandarin oranges.
 These rank high for their sugar content, but you should know that a single tangerine, even the largest tangerine, has only 12.7 grams of sugar in it.
-So a cup is about 2 medium sized tangerines total.
+So a cup is about 2 medium-sized tangerines total.
 Did you know tangerines give you better hair?
 The B12 in tangerines promotes hair growth, reduces hair loss, and slows down the graying process.
+Here's the real difference between clementines and tangerines.

 Total Sugar: 1 cup, sliced, 18.3 g